darinmurray/Work/README.md

 Stacked top to bottom with no border or margin or padding.

 Include a logo (images/work/darinmurray_logos_large_dark.png) at the top center with a max width of 500px, scaling down as the page narrows.
-The logo displays above all images and does not scroll.
+The logo displays above all images and fades out as the user scrolls down the page and fades in as the user scrolls to the top of the page.

-Use images/work/darinmurray_logos_large_dark.png for light colored backgrounds

-Use images/work/darinmurray_logos_large_light.png for dark colored backgrounds

-Include a description on top of each image with white font color and a 3em font size
+Include a description on top of each image with white font color and a 3em font size and no background

 Each description sticks to to the bottom left of each image with a max 5% margin and 5px padding.